Breakfast service. Dry landing. Rabida Island Nature Walk Deep-water snorkeling

 Lunch service.
 Deep-water snorkeling.
 Bartolome.
 Dry landing Nature walks This is the most photographed and visited island in Galapagos.
 It has very few plants.
 It is home to an extinct volcano as well as a variety red, orange and green volcanic formations.
 Pinnacle rock, also known as the Tuff Cone, is one of the most well-known features on the island.
 This large, black, partially eroded lava form was formed when magma from the volcano reached sea level.
 The seawaters cool the hot lava and cause an explosion.
 The fragments that exploded eventually fuse together to form a rock made of thin layers.
 Pinnacle Rock, Bartolome's most famous and photographed landmark in the islands.
 It was a prominent landmark that served as a target for US Airmen during WWII.
 The Pinnacle Rock is surrounded by twin beaches of half-moon shape.

 Visitors can swim with fish, Sea Lions, and Galapagos Penguins at the northern beach.
 You will also find stingrays and spotted eagle Rays as well as white-tipped sharks and black-tipped Sharks near the southern shore.
 This barren area is home to very little vegetation.
 The beach is surrounded by mangroves, and the tiny shrub Tiguilia thrives in the volcanic sands.
 The tiny, white Chamaesycae flowers and seeds provide food for the island’s finch.
 These plants can survive in harsh volcanic environments and are common in arid areas.

 Guide briefing.
 Farewell cocktail.
-Dinner service and navigation to Santa Cruz Island.
+Navigation to Santa Cruz Island and dinner service